stdtabs/stdtabs.github.io/docs/api-model-overview.md

 # Model Overview

-First thing we do with a tab is to browse a full song.

-This page tries to give an overview of the music-tree.
+PhpTabs makes a full song traversable.

-This tree is called the __Music-Object-Model__ (MOM)
+It builds a music-tree which is called the __Music-Object-Model__ (MOM)

-To have a complete visualization of a tablature, dump method can be used.
+To have a complete visualization of the MOM, the dump method can be used.

-Before traversing the tree, let's instanciate our tab.
+_Before traversing the tree, let's instanciate our tab._

 ```php
 $song = new PhpTabs('mytab.gp4');
 ```

 ## First level tree